-• In a tiered network scenario, the provider is still in-network.
+In a tiered network scenario, the provider is still in-network.
 Therefore, it is our understanding that the NSA protections on balance billing and limits on cost sharing do not apply.
 The cost sharing applied to the patient would be that which is stipulated in the plan, even if the scenario involves a tier 2 provider with higher cost sharing than a tier 1 provider.

 How do NSA protections apply to plans that do not have a network, such as reference-based pricing plans?
+(Updated 9.9.22)

-If the insured individual is enrolled in a plan that does not have a network, then the NSA protections specific to emergency items and services, including post-stabilization services, apply.
-However, it is unlikely that the protections specific to scheduled nonemergency items or services would apply as the NSA stipulates that such items or services must be furnished at an in-network facility.
+If the insured individual is enrolled in a plan that does not have a network, then the NSA protections specific to emergency items and services, including post-stabilization services, and air ambulance services apply.
+However, it is unlikely that the protections specific to scheduled non-emergency items or services would apply as the NSA stipulates that such items or services must be furnished at an in-network facility.